 Hygiene and Personal Grooming: Students are expected to come to class wearing clean clothes, to have an odor free body, and to adhere to the VHC dress code when serving their clinic duties.

-Classroom Conduct: Students are expected to treat all instructors with due respect and courtesy and to attend to the classroom activity.
+Classroom or Rotation Conduct: Students are expected to treat all instructors and technicians (or other support staff) with due respect and courtesy and to attend to the classroom or rotational activity.
 Sign up sheets for extracurricular activities should be passed around between lecture classes or posted in the labs.

-Students are expected to be aware that talking and other noisy behavior during class is rude and disruptive to the instructor and to other students and that they should avoid rude and disruptive behavior.
+Students are expected to be aware that talking and other noisy behavior during class, rounds, or similar events is rude and disruptive to the instructor and to other students and that they should avoid rude and disruptive behavior.

 Leaving Class Early: Students are expected to stay in class for the entire period except when unusual extenuating circumstances require them to leave early.
 In these cases, professional courtesy dictates that advance notice is given to the instructor.

-Attending Class: Chronic absenteeism is unprofessional.
-Students are held responsible for all information and material given in class and will not receive individual instruction for missed classes except in documented cases of illness or other unusual extenuating circumstances.
+Attending Class or Rotations: Chronic absenteeism is unprofessional.
+Students are held responsible for all information and material given in class or rotations and will not receive individual instruction for missed classes except in documented cases of illness or other unusual extenuating circumstances.

-Use of Tobacco: Smoking and tobacco chewing is prohibited in College of Veterinary Medicine classrooms, laboratories, clinical treatment areas, animal examination rooms and vehicles including field service units as well as on client farms.
+Use of Tobacco: Per MU system policy 1.160, MU and the College of Veterinary Medicine is a tobacco-free and a smoke-free campus.
+This policy extends to offsite MU and CVM vehicles including field service units as well as on client farms.

 All photography or videotaping of live or dead animals in the college must be approved and supervised by faculty responsible for the animals or by college administrators to ensure that owners have provided a release for pictures of privately owned animals and that all animals are depicted in a respectful manner.